Robustness-Reinforced Knowledge Distillation with Correlation Distance and Network Pruning: Experiment

 \subsection{Robustness on Augmented Data}

 The data augmentation helps the performance and robustness of the models improve.
-We utilized Cutmix \cite{cutmix} and Mixup \cite{mixup} (in supplemental material) data augmentation methods.
-We used augmented data for additional input alongside the original training set.
+We utilized {various data augmentation methods such as CutOut~\cite{cutout}, AutoAugment~\cite{autoaug}, MixUp~\cite{mixup}, CutMix~\cite{cutmix}, and CutMixPick~\cite{goodda}.} We used augmented data for additional input alongside the original training set.
 It is important to note that the number of training samples increases; however, the pre-trained teacher model does not require additional training for the augmented samples.
 Therefore, to distill the student model successfully, we need to utilize the knowledge of the teacher models that were pre-trained solely on non-augmented samples

 As shown in Table~\ref{tab:augmenation_cifar}, our method, R2KD, outperforms other models with CutMix and CutMixPick by allowing the teacher model to consider not only linear, but also non-linear correlations on the augmented samples.
 We further boosted the performance by leveraging the network pruning to optimize for learning with data augmentation.
 The effectiveness of network pruning will be covered in Sec.~\ref{subsec:ablation}.
 As a result, it is important to properly handle dark knowledge, even when processing inputs in which data augmentation is used.